mmoreram/ControllerExtraBundle/README.md

 This annotation allows you to not only create an instance of FormType, but also allows you to inject a From object or a FormView object

-To inject a Form object you only need to cast method variable as such.
+To inject a Form object you only need to cast method value as such.

 ``` php
 <?php